Magmonix/SimpleRawrExtractor/README.md

 Note2: The PowerShell file may not run due to system security settings.
 Running the PowerShell command "set-executionpolicy bypass" before you run the program should allow it to run.
 After you run it you can run "Set-ExecutionPolicy restricted CurrentUser" to turn security settings back on.
 If you're running on Win7 you have to manually put in the directories.
-Reach out to me on Discord if you have issues.

 Note3: You cannot get glyph information from your target (AFAIK).
 There may be other reduced functionality that you can get from yourself but not your target as more features are added.